 July 28, 2017.
 Thanks to the Healy Foundation for another generous grant to support our radio station.
 Thanks to Ed, Trudy and Felice, we really appreciate their support!
 But we still need listener donations to pay for our rent, utilities, Internet, tower lease and all the other operating expenses.
 Please become a member!

 July 20, 2017.
 Our great TV engineer, Jeremy Lansman, is donating a high gain TV antenna from the community TV station in Anchorage, Alaska so we can cover Taos Valley with a 2 kW digital siganl for channel 18 broadcast TV.
 We just have to pay to ship it by boat & truck to Taos.
-Look for TV broadcasts by the end of August.
+Look for TV broadcasts beginning in September.

 March 12, 2017.
 KCEI 90.1 FM was on the air again after a 6 hour hike to the top of San Antonio.
 Real winter challenge!
 3000 ft climb through snow & mud, now to sleep in our transmitter shed and walk down Saturday.
 Failed battery back up turned off our radio link.
 However, when I got down, a new problem took us back off the air.
 Now KCEI 90.1 FM is back on.
 It turns out that a Kit Carson Electric voltage regulator part way up the mountain was failing and Sunday morning repair crews went up, turned it off and fixed it.
 This would explain the intermittent transmission Saturday.
 Not good for our equipment to be stressed by bad power, not mention the stress on me.
 Thanks to our listeners for their patience.

 December 18, 2016.
 We were off the air Saturday Dec 17 due to a power outage from Kit Carson Electric Coop to our transmitter on San Antonio Mountain.
 Thanks for your patience!